0xapriori/AwesomeRealignment/README.md

 # AwesomeRealignment
-a list of resources that help one understandf the current popular topics in Ethereum ecosystem
+This repository contains a list of resources that help one understand the current popular topics in Ethereum ecosystem and thus realign themselves with the current meta.

 ## Native Rollups